 Digital finance offers a transformational solution for financial inclusion.
 Powered by the mobile phone, new data and technological innovations, it has become affordable and convenient for unbanked customers to access and use formal banking services.
 While new technological developments and financial players bring tremendous opportunities, the emerging landscape is also becoming more complex and is putting increasing pressure on traditional providers to go digital.

-In our new online course on Digital Finance you will learn about the emerging digital landscape as well as the new market participants and products that have disrupted the market.
+In this course you will learn about the emerging digital landscape as well as the new market participants and products that have disrupted the market.
 By taking the course, you will be enabled to successfully deploy digital technologies in your institution and leverage digital financial services (DFS) in your target markets.